Vert-NIk2-0/bookstore_spring_vertinskiy/README.md

     - ```User login(String email, String password)``` *user authorization*

 ## Description of the application
 The user can view a list of all users or a list of all books.
-When you click on a nickname, it is redirected to the user’s page under that nickname.
-By clicking on a book, he can view more detailed information about this book.
+When you click on a nickname, you are redirected to the user's page under that nickname.
+By clicking on a book, he can view more detailed information about that book.
+Also on each page there is a function to return to the previous page.

 ## Upcoming Updates

-- Implement more advanced logic for using the application
+- Implementation of more advanced logic for using the application.
-- Add flexibility when launching an application
+- Add more functionality to the application
-- Fixing unaccounted bugs/errors
+- Correction of unaccounted bugs/errors
-- Completing the assignment from the next lecture
+- Completing the assignment for the next lecture.